-Alicia Keys Believes When Women Are Empowered, Communities Change
+Alicia Keys Says When Women Are Empowered, Communities Change

 The R&B singer has dedicated her career to creating a world where everyone can thrive.

 Courtesy of Alicia Keys

 Alicia Keys started defying gender stereotypes at a young age.
 Growing up in New York City’s Hell’s Kitchen neighborhood, the budding musician developed her signature style — crown row braids and androgynous clothing — to ward off the daily sexual harassment she faced.